 The nature of the problem in your home isn't always clear to an untrained eye.
-A professional should be called in to identify what causes the damage so it doesn't recur.
+A professional should be called in to identify what caused the damage so it doesn't reoccur.

 Why aren't trees damaged by mold and rot?
-Then answer to this question can help you understand something important about mold:
+The answer to this question can help you understand something important about mold:

 As mold begins to grow, it feeds on the sugars, starches, and other compounds in wood.
 Living wood protects itself from this kind of mold and rot damage with its bark.
 Bark is absent of the sugars and starches that mold eats, discouraging mold growth.
 When wood is cut and processed, it loses this natural layer of protection and opens the door for mold and rot growth.

 Surface mold is able only to consume the sugars and starches in the wood, which does not influence the strength of the wood.

 Wood rot is able to consume sugars and starches as well, but it's also able to convert the structural polymers in wood fibers to food, which weakens the wood's strength.

 If you have surface mold, it can be cleaned off without having damaged your wood.
 Wood rot is a deeper problem that may require serious repairs.

 Crawl space jack posts do more than just reinforce your rotting crawl space beams and posts -- they can also be used over time to attempt to restore your floor to its original, level position.

 Often, it's not necessary to replace the wood -- even when the crawl space frame shows mold damage.

 In these cases, we recommend crawl space jack posts, also known as crawl space supports, to repair the damage.
 These adjustable support beams can be installed quickly underneath your home to restore strength to your structure.